Pax14/tinyapp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+It allows users to register an account to track their own personal links.
+Links can be shared with anyone!

 ## Final Product